systemd-id128 — Generate and print sd-128 identifiers

 for the discussion when this is useful.
 Support for show --app-specific= was added in

 The following options are understood:

 Generate output as programming language snippets.

-With this option, an identifier that is the result of hashing the
+With this option, identifiers will be printed that are the result of hashing the

-Generate output as an UUID formatted in the "canonical representation", with five groups of digits separated by hyphens.
-See the wikipedia for more discussion.
+Generate output as a UUID formatted in the "canonical representation", with five groups of digits separated by hyphens.
+See the Wikipedia entry for Universally Unique Identifiers for more discussion.

 On success 0 is returned, and a non-zero failure code otherwise.

 $ systemd-id128 show --value user-home 773f91ef66d449b5bd83d683bf40ad16 $ systemd-id128 show --value --uuid user-home 773f91ef-66d4-49b5-bd83-d683bf40ad16 $ systemd-id128 show 773f91ef-66d4-49b5-bd83-d683bf40ad16 NAME ID user-home 773f91ef66d449b5bd83d683bf40ad16

 Example 2.
 Generate an application-specific UUID